Jaya-coder789/Women-Safety-website/README.md

 ---------------------------------
 🌐 Working of the Website

-.User opens the Women Safety Website
+User opens the Women Safety Website

-.User logs into the system
+User logs into the system

 Dashboard with emergency features appears